Skip to main content

 Suggested Configuration

-While it is recommended to use an additional machine as a controller, any machine can operate as a controller.
+While it is recommended to use an additional machine as a Controller, but remember any machine can operate as a Controller.

-In this example, this Service Provider has elected to use the machine marked VM 1 to both run a node and serve as the controller for all of their other nodes.
+In this example, the Node Operator has elected to use the machine marked VM 1 to both run a Node and serve as the Controller for VM 1, and the same for each of VM 2 and VM 3.

 Multiple Controllers